mmin18/Dex65536/README.md

 So the easy solution is to pack your .jar libraries in libs/ folder into a secondary .dex file and load that file before your application starts.

+## How to run sample project

+/Dex65536 is the main project, depends on a android library project /Lib.

-NOTE: you can write code in eclipse, but you need to build/run in ant.
+You can write code in eclipse, but you need to build/run in ant.

+	android update project -p ./Dex65536
+	android update project -p ./Lib
+	cd Dex65536
+	ant clean debug install run

+(Make sure your android_sdk/tools is in the $PATH)

+## How to make it work on your own project

 ### Step1: build tools